-There are three types of Chef servers:
+There are three types of servers:

-Hosted Chef is a version of a Chef Server that is hosted by Opscode.
-Hosted Chef is cloud-based, scalable, and available (24x7/365), with resource-based access control.
-Hosted Chef has all of the automation capabilities of Chef, but without requiring it to be set up and managed from behind the firewall.|
+|Hosted Enterprise Chef||Hosted Enterprise Chef is a version of the server that is hosted by Opscode.
+Hosted Enterprise Chef is cloud-based, scalable, and available (24x7/365), with resource-based access control.
+Hosted Enterprise Chef has the same automation capabilities of any server, but without requiring it to be set up and managed from behind the firewall.|

-|Open Source Chef Server||The open source Chef Server is a free version of the Chef Server that contains much of the same functionality as Hosted Chef, but requires that each instance be configured and managed locally, including performing data migrations, applying updates to the open source Chef Server, and ensuring that the open source Chef Server scales as the local infrastructure it is supporting grows.
-The open source Chef Server includes support from the Chef community, but does not include support directly from Opscode.|
+|Open Source Chef||The open source server is a free version of the server.
+Each instance of the open source server must be configured and managed locally, including data migrations, applying updates, and ensuring that the local infrastructure scales appropriately.
+The open source server includes support from the community.
+Support from Opscode is optional.|

 All cookbooks are stored in a dedicated repository.

-|WebUI||chef-server-webui is a Ruby on Rails 3.0 application that hosts the web interface for the Chef Server.|
+|WebUI||chef-server-webui is a Ruby on Rails 3.0 application that hosts the web interface for the server.|

 Even though Chef 11.x is authored in Erlang, writing code in Erlang is NOT a requirement for using Chef 11.x.